sensu/sensu-slack-handler/README.md

 ## Installation

-Download the latest version of the slack-handler from [releases][2], or create an executable script from this source.
+Download the latest version of the sensu-slack-handler from [releases][2], or create an executable script from this source.

 From the local path of the slack-handler repository: